jamduf/senior-thesis/project/README.md

 The current prototype works best with:

+- Shirt / Pants / Jacket patterns are currently the only supported pattern types

 - Non-stretch woven garments
-- Simpler garments with fewer panels
+- Simpler garments with fewer panels -- currently the model is trained on a pretty limited dataset, so simpler patterns work best
 - Clear pattern outlines
 - Flat scanned sewing patterns
 - Minimal overlapping markings

-Examples:
-- basic shirts
-- simple trousers
-- skirts
-- simple jackets

 ---